 22. Saint Louis University

-Saint Louis University offers a Bachelors of Science degree program in Emergency Management that is delivered entirely online.
+Saint Louis University offers a Bachelor of Science degree program in Emergency Management that is delivered entirely online.
 They pride themselves on being the online Jesuit school in the country that offers a program like this one.
 The course of study is offered through the professional studies department at Saint Louis University.
-Students will be encouraged to engage in local organizations for hands on experience, including local chapters of the American Red Cross, Catholic Charities, and Salvation Army.
-This program is made up of 120 credit hours, and is known to be flexible enough to accomplish while continuing working full time and attending to other life obligations.
-There are many careers that graduates can pursue immediately after completing the program including: risk managers, business continuity officials, homeland security professionals, disaster communications representatives, among many others.
+Students will be encouraged to engage in local organizations for hands-on experience, including local chapters of the American Red Cross, Catholic Charities, and Salvation Army.
+This program is made up of 120 credit hours and is known to be flexible enough to accomplish while continuing working full time and attending to other life obligations.
+There are many careers that graduates can pursue immediately after completing the program including risk managers, business continuity officials, homeland security professionals, disaster communications representatives, among many others.
 There are multiple forms of financial aid for which students in this program can apply.

 Degree Type: BS in Emergency Management

 The University of Central Missouri offers a Bachelor of Science in Crisis and Emergency Management that can be accomplished entirely online.
 There is also the option of achieving a stand-alone certificate in this field if you are not interested or able to do the full bachelor’s program.
 This field of study offers students the most up-to-date skills to prepare for and respond to emergency situations at any scale.
 The coursework is expressly taking into account people in the following positions: public safety personnel, business continuity planners, institutional emergency planners, industrial emergency responders, community service providers, among many others.
 All students will be matched with a success advisor who will help them choose the best classes to meet their goals and to stay on track throughout the course of the program.
 The program is addressing the demands of the field in relation to the changing world.

 Degree Type: BS in Crisis and Emergency Management